niden-net/niden-net/data/posts/2015/10/2015-10-04-building-the-phalcon-blog-i.md

 We opted for one file containing all of our services and application bootstrap.
 In addition to that, we altered the design so that later on we can add a CLI application without much effort and heavy refactoring.

-##### Note
-The CLI application has been implemented on this blog and will very soon be merged to the Phalcon repository.
+*NOTE:* The CLI application has been implemented on this blog and will very soon be merged to the Phalcon repository.
 We will cover that functionality in a future post.

 #### `index.php`